-The controversial Trans-Pacific Partnership agreement (TPP) has once again leaked.
+By Drew Wilson The controversial Trans-Pacific Partnership agreement (TPP) has once again leaked.
 The freshly leaked details re-confirms some of human rights and activists worst fears about the Intellectual Property chapter.
-We go in-depth into this secretive agreement to show what (if any) has changed and what remains on this secret agreement between countries around the world.
+We go in-depth into this secretive agreement to show what (if any) has changed and what remains on this secret agreement between countries around […]

 By Drew Wilson Rightsholders have said for years that the Internet is little more than a vehicle for “stolen” merchandise.
 Still, few rightsholders these days are willing to take such a direct approach to stop file-sharing as Sabam has recently.
 The Belgium rightsholder organization is suing ISPs for selling access to the Internet without paying […]

 By Drew Wilson The three strikes law concept has been falling on hard times in these last few months.
 The only country we haven’t heard about much that has implemented a three strikes law is South Korea.
 Now we have.
 Apparently, the laws have resulted in numerous takedown requests, multiple suspensions and little in the […]

 By Drew Wilson Another person in New Zealand was fined under the New Zealand Three Strikes Law (or Skynet).
 This time, it was a member of the armed forces accused of downloading unauthorized works.
 He was fined $255.97 after receiving his third strike notice.
 The problem?
 He was serving his country in Afghanistan when the […]

-Some media outlets are picking a fight with the Australian government thanks to proposed laws that would increase oversight in the media.
+By Drew Wilson Some media outlets are picking a fight with the Australian government thanks to proposed laws that would increase oversight in the media.
 The government’s move was triggered by the phone hacking scandal in Britain.
 While a lot of attention was focused on regulations, the debate has taken a bizarre twist in which […]

-Last week, a report suggested that the government agency HADOPI was gearing up to combine website blocking, three strikes laws, search engine demotion and the cutting off of forms of revenue as a means to try and put the squeeze on piracy.
+By Drew Wilson Last week, a report suggested that the government agency HADOPI was gearing up to combine website blocking, three strikes laws, search engine demotion and the cutting off of forms of revenue as a means to try and put the squeeze on piracy.
 Drew Wilson offers his opinion on the matter.
+One thing […]

-The UK is under an increasingly dark cloud of censorship these days.
+By Drew Wilson The UK is under an increasingly dark cloud of censorship these days.
 A court decision has made ISPs in the country block three more BitTorrent websites.
 As Internet censorship grows in the country, so does the backlash.
 Both the Pirate Party and the digital rights organization Open Rights Group are speaking out […]